Hélène Fauveau, founder of Paulette Bike

 **How was Paulette born?**

 Maybe it's my DNA, but...
 I always need to be on the move, in my professional and personal life, whether it's intellectual or physical dynamism.
 At the start of my career, I worked in Paris for several years in digital marketing, first on a permanent contract, then on a freelance basis.
-I was feeling a lack of physical movement and the idea of setting up a business was tickling me.
+I felt a lack of physical movement, and the idea of setting up a business titillated me.

-In 2018, I cycled the Canal du Midi, a wild and bucolic ride along the bumpy roads from Toulouse to Sète, with friends I'd converted to micro-adventure.
+In 2018, I cycled the Canal du Midi, a wild and bucolic ride along the bumpy paths from Toulouse to Sète, with friends I'd converted to micro-adventure.
 We were all equipped, except for a girlfriend who wanted to rent a bike.
-You had to ask for quotes, send emails 3 weeks in advance, and the prices were mind-boggling - 150 euros for 3 days, I think.
-It was an obstacle course, whereas you can book a hotel in Bali in just 3 clicks.
+We had to ask for quotes, send emails 3 weeks in advance, and the prices were mind-boggling - 150 euros for 3 days, I think.
+An obstacle course, whereas you can book a hotel in Bali in just 3 clicks.

 He urged me: "This is a project for you.
 I can help you, if you want".
 We gave ourselves 2 months to draw up our business plan and validate the project.
 And on April 20, 2019, we opened our first branch in Toulouse, using my father's car rental agencies as relays for bike departures and arrivals from Narbonne, Béziers and Sète.
 In the following years, we opened other branches to enrich our network and enable our customers to cover many other routes in France: Toulouse, Nantes, Bordeaux, Paris and in a few weeks' time...
 Lyon.
 In 2022, over 9,000 Paulette bikes were rented for day-long cycling adventures or longer stays!